ONE

 of the van, followed after, and gave me no time to orient myself before she

-started tugging at straps and rearranging my armor while I avoided meeting her
+started yanking at straps and rearranging my armor.

 “You’ll get